scionproto/scion/doc/StaticInfo.md

 ## General Concept

-This functionality allows for a hash to be included in the extension field of the AS Entry of the PCB.
-This hash identifies a location in a path server (either local or remote), where information about the static properties is stored in the form of a config file.
+The purpose of this service is to fetch information regarding static properties of a fully constructed SCION path.
+To this end, it will send a request in the form of a SCION packet to the path servers of each AS on the end-to-end path.
+The path servers will store the relevant information in the form of a config file that will need to be curated manually.
-When an end host tries to reach a destination, it will fetch path segements (which are simply modified PCBs) and construct an end to end path.
-Once this path is constructed, the hashes in the PCBs can then be used to fetch the relevant pieces of information about the static properties of this end-to-end path from their respective locations.
+The path servers will respond in kind, returning the requested information for their respective AS.
 Once fetched, the information can be "assembled" and used to e.g. calculate propagation delays on the path.
 Next we will look at which static properties we will use and what information in particular